OAEC is a non-profit education center in Sonoma County that works to promote ecologically and culturally resilient communities. Learn more.

 Living in Bear Country

-OAEC residents Gabriel and Bryan came home one evening to find the contents of their outdoor fridge shattered and scattered all over the deck.
-The garden crew discovered the wire framing of our vermicomposting bins peeled back one morning, then our kitchen staff noticed coffee grounds and chunks of butter littering the ground around the chest freezer on the kitchen deck.
+June, 2013 - OAEC residents Gabriel and Bryan came home one evening to find the contents of their outdoor fridge scattered all over their deck.
+The garden crew discovered the wire framing of our vermicomposting bins peeled back the next morning, and our kitchen staff noticed coffee grounds and chunks of butter littering the ground around the chest freezer on the kitchen deck.

 It didn’t take long to figure out that we have a bear on our hands!

 Photos by Lindsey Elliott and Jim Coleman